Fennemore Craig: History

 In 1957, John O'Connor joined the firm.
 He met his future wife, Sandra Day, while they served as editors of the Stanford Law Review.
 Sandra Day O'Connor went on to serve as the first female justice of the United States Supreme Court.
 When Justice O'Connor was nominated for the Supreme Court in 1981, she relied on attorneys from the firm to help her prepare for her confirmation hearings.
 When Justice O'Connor joined the Supreme Court in September 1981, she hired Fennemore Craig attorney, Ruth McGregor as her first law clerk.

 In 1974, Fennemore Craig hired its first two female attorneys, Ruth McGregor and Toni McClory.
 The firm subsequently became one of the first law firms in Arizona to elect females as shareholders.
 Ms. McGregor later served 11 years as a justice of the Arizona Supreme Court.
 Justice McGregor served as an associate justice until 2005, when she became the court's second female chief justice.
-Ms. McClory went on to serve as an Arizona Assistant Attorney General from 1976–1991.
+Ms. McClory went on to serve as an Arizona Assistant Attorney General from 1976 to 1991.

 The firm expanded into Tucson in October 1989 and then into Nogales in September 1999 with the addition of Kim and Hector Arana and a robust cross-border trade practice.
 Fennemore Craig opened a Las Vegas office in September 2006, welcoming attorneys from Morse and Mowbray, and later that year, it opened an office in Denver with the addition of intellectual property attorneys from the Dahl firm.

-In July 2012, the firm welcomed 25 attorneys from Jones Vargas,[1] a law firm with offices in Las Vegas and Reno, Nevada.
-Like Fennemore Craig, Jones Vargas had a rich history and deep local roots.
+In July 2012, the firm welcomed 25 attorneys from Jones Vargas, a law firm with offices in Las Vegas and Reno, Nevada.
 The Jones Vargas roster over the years has included governors, state senators, state assembly representatives, state bar governors and presidents, governors of the American Bar Association, and community leaders.
 Ann Morgan now serves on the State Bar of Nevada Board of Governors.

-Upon the addition of the Jones Vargas lawyers in Las Vegas and Reno, Fennemore Craig established an even larger presence in the Mountain West; doubling the size of its Denver office in 2014, with the addition of 13 health care litigators, bolstering the firm's competitive edge.
+Upon the addition of the Jones Vargas lawyers in Las Vegas and Reno, Fennemore Craig established an even larger presence in the Mountain West; doubling the size of its Denver office in 2014, with the addition of 13 health care litigators.

 In 2015, Fennemore Craig embarked upon its 130-year anniversary and added 19 lawyers in the Las Vegas and Reno offices from the prominent Lionel Sawyer & Collins firm.
 The arrival of the Lionel Sawyers lawyers included the legendary Sam Lionel, who co-founded the Lionel Sawyer firm in 1967 with former Nevada Governor Grant Sawyer, who has since passed away.
-Sam Lionel has been instrumental in the evolution of the legal profession in Nevada.
-Joining Mr. Lionel was former U.S. Senator Richard Bryan, who also served as Governor of Nevada for two terms prior to serving in Washington, D.C. in the U.S. Senate.

-Fennemore Craig now, is among the 250 largest law firms in the nation.
+Fennemore Craig is among the 250 largest law firms in the nation.